 FAQ - Drinking Water

-A. Residents of Washington County can contact their local Environmental Health Program.
-Sampling, inspecting and testing of your well can be conducted through our program or we can refer you to a certified laboratory in your area.
+Sampling and testing of your well should be conducted by an Accredited Oregon Drinking Water Laboratory in your area.
 Some communities offer free screenings, through extension services, called "Test Your Well" events.